 An NHCover claim must be made within two years of the natural hazard damage occurring.
 However, we recommend customers make a claim within three months of the damage occurring.

 a.
 Making an NHCover claim

-In most instances, the private insurer manages any new NHCover claim on our behalf.
+In most instances, the private insurer manages new NHCover claims on our behalf and the customer should contact their insurer directly to make their claim.